-Word Definition cGy (centiGrays) A unit of absorbed radiation dose equal to one hundredth.
-Conformal Radiotherapy beams are shaped in three dimensions to match the shape of the tumour.
+Word Definition cGy (centigray) A unit of absorbed radiation dose equal to one hundredth of a gray.
+Conformal Relating to the shaping of radiotherapy beams in three dimensions to match the shape of the tumour.
 CyberKnife® Brand name of a machine used to deliver linear accelerator stereotactic radiosurgery.
 Demyelination Loss of the myelin sheath of a nerve.
-Dose The total amount of ionizing radiation absorbed by material or tissues, expressed in centigrays.
+Dose The total amount of ionising radiation absorbed by material or tissues, expressed in centigrays.
 Dose rate The quantity of a treatment given over a period of time.
-External Beam Radiation therapy that uses a machine to aim high energy rays at a brain tumour.
-Fractionated Dividing the total dose of radiation to be given into several smaller, equal portions delivered over a period of days.
+External beam radiotherapy Radiation therapy that uses a machine to aim high-energy rays at a brain tumour.
+Fractionated Divided into parts.
+This relates to the dividing of the total dose of radiation to be given into several smaller, equal portions delivered over a period of days.
 Gamma Knife® Brand name of a machine used to deliver stereotactic radiosurgery (SRS), a focal form of radiation therapy.
-IMRT (intensity modulated radiation therapy) Specialised equipment that shapes radiation beams to the size and shape of the tumour.
-Late effects A health problem that occurs months or years after a disease is diagnosed or after treatment has ended.
+IMRT (intensity- modulated radiation therapy) A form of radiation therapy that uses specialised equipment to shape radiation beams to the size and shape of the tumour.
+Late effects Health problems that occur months or years after a disease is diagnosed or after treatment has ended.

-Word Definition LINAC (linear accelerator) An electrical device that creates ionising radiation in the form of x-rays (photons).
-Mask A mould to keep your head from moving so that you are in the exact same position for each treatment.
+Word Definition Linac (linear accelerator) An electrical device that creates ionising radiation in the form of X-rays (photons).
+Mask A mould to prevent the head from moving so that the patient is in the exact same position for each treatment.
 Necrosis Dead cells.
-Palliative radiation Radiation therapy with a goal of relieving symptoms and improving quality of life.
-Proton beam A treatment that uses high energy beams to treat tumours.
-Radiation oncology The use of radioactive substances and x-rays for the treatment of brain tumours.
-Radiosurgery A special form of radiation therapy that uses a large number of narrow, precisely aimed, high dose beams of ionising radiation.
-Stereotactic radiosurgery (SRS) A form of radiation therapy that focuses high-powered x-rays on a small area of the body, better targeting the abnormal area.
+Palliative radiation Radiation therapy with the goal of relieving symptoms and improving quality of life.
+Proton beam therapy A form of radiation therapy that uses high- energy protons to treat tumours.
+Radiation oncology The use of radioactive substances, X-rays or high-energy particles, such as electrons or protons, for the treatment of tumours.
+Radiosurgery A special form of radiation therapy that uses a large number of narrow, precisely aimed high-dose beams of ionising radiation.
+Stereotactic radiosurgery (SRS) A form of radiation therapy that focuses high- powered X-rays on a small area of the body, better targeting the abnormal area.
 It is a treatment, not a surgical procedure.
-Some types of stereotactic radiosurgery require a specially fitted face mask or a frame attached to your scalp.
-Other names: Gamma Knife; CyberKnife; Stereotactic radiotherapy; SRT; Stereotactic body radiotherapy; SBRT; Fractionated stereotactic radiotherapy.
+Some types of stereotactic radiosurgery require a specially fitted face mask or a frame attached to the patient's scalp.
+Other names: Gamma Knife, Cyberknife, stereotactic radiotherapy (SRT), stereotactic body radiotherapy (SBRT), fractionated stereotactic radiotherapy.
 Toxicity State of being poisonous.

-Tumour progression When a tumour recurs, or begins to grow again.
-The second stage of tumour development.
-WBRT (whole brain radiotherapy) A type of external beam radiotherapy which is given to the whole brain over a period of weeks.
+Word Definition Tumour progression When a tumour recurs or begins to grow again.The second stage of tumour development.
+VMAT (volumetric modulated arc therapy) VMAT delivers the radiation dose continuously as the treatment machine rotates.
+This accurately shapes the dose to the tumour while minimising the dose to organs around the tumour.
+WBRT (whole-brain radiotherapy) A type of external beam radiotherapy that is given to the whole brain over a period of weeks.